Amygdalin: Subsequent results

 The authors also recommended, on ethical and scientific grounds, that no further clinical research into laetrile or amygdalin be conducted.
+Subsequent research has confirmed the evidence of harm and lack of benefit.

-Given the lack of evidence, laetrile has not been approved by the U.S. Food and Drug Administration or the European Commission.
+Given the lack of evidence, neither the U.S. Food and Drug Administration nor the European Commission has approved laetrile.
 The U.S. National Institutes of Health evaluated the evidence separately and concluded that clinical trials of amygdalin showed little or no effect against cancer.
 For example, a 1982 trial by the Mayo Clinic of 175 patients found that tumor size had increased in all but one patient.
 The authors reported that "the hazards of amygdalin therapy were evidenced in several patients by symptoms of cyanide toxicity or by blood cyanide levels approaching the lethal range."

-The study concluded "Patients exposed to this agent should be instructed about the danger of cyanide poisoning, and their blood cyanide levels should be carefully monitored.
+The study concluded, "Patients exposed to this agent should be instructed about the danger of cyanide poisoning, and their blood cyanide levels should be carefully monitored.
 Amygdalin (Laetrile) is a toxic drug that is not effective as a cancer treatment".

 Additionally, "No controlled clinical trials (trials that compare groups of patients who receive the new treatment to groups who do not) of laetrile have been reported."

 The side effects of laetrile treatment are the symptoms of cyanide poisoning.
 These symptoms include: nausea and vomiting, headache, dizziness, cherry red skin color, liver damage, abnormally low blood pressure, droopy upper eyelid, trouble walking due to damaged nerves, fever, mental confusion, coma, and death.

 The European Food Safety Agency's Panel on Contaminants in the Food Chain has studied the potential toxicity of the amygdalin in apricot kernels.
 The Panel reported, "If consumers follow the recommendations of websites that promote consumption of apricot kernels, their exposure to cyanide will greatly exceed" the dose expected to be toxic.
-The Panel also reported that acute cyanide toxicity had occurred in adults who had consumed 20 or more kernels and that in children "five or more kernels appear to be toxic".
+The Panel also reported that acute cyanide toxicity had occurred in adults who had consumed 20 or more kernels and that in children, "five or more kernels appear to be toxic".